AlexiyOrlov/k-turrets/README.md

 # This is a...

-Minecraft Forge mod which adds several turrets.
+Minecraft Forge mod which adds several turrets and combat drones.
 All turrets are configurable.
-Turrets by default shoot at hostile mobs.
-Turrets are placed from respective spawn eggs, which are craftable.
+Turrets and drones by default shoot at hostile mobs.
+They are placed from the respective spawn eggs, which are craftable.
-Their recipes require standard steel ingots.
+Egg recipes require standard steel ingots.

 ## Dependencies